bobbl/rudolv/README.md

 | `picorv32-dhrystone` | 0.968     | 1702             | 1,497 |

 Synthesize with icestorm and flash to a Lattice iCE40 UltraPlus MDP board.
 The boards must be configured to flash and run FPGA U4.
+It works at 24 MHz.

     make DEVICE=up5k ARACHNE_DEVICE="5k -P uwg30" clean arachne prog